Generalized Glauber dynamics for inference in biology: Results

 ~ The same steady-state distribution, \eqref{eq:ss}, can be generated by many different dynamical models.
 The simplest assumption inspired by statistical physics is to assume that the transition rate of a mouse from one box $\alpha$ to an adjacent one $\beta$ (assuming that transition is instantaneous so that two mice never transition at the same time) is a function of the difference in energies between the ending and starting states, $\Delta E_{i,\alpha\to\beta}(\sigma)$.
 Writing the transition rate between adjacent boxes as $W_{i, \alpha \rightarrow \beta} = \mu_i f(\Delta E_{i,\alpha\to\beta})$, where $\mu_i$ is the overall activity of mouse $i$ and $f(\Delta E)$ is a function, a sufficient and necessary condition on $f$ for these rates to admit \eqref{eq:ss} as steady state is given by detailed balance: $f(\Delta E)/f(-\Delta E)=e^{-\Delta E}$.

-We tested some classical forms for $f(\Delta E)$ on the data (Fig.~\ref{fig_transition}A).
+We tested some classical forms for $f(\Delta E)$ on the data (Fig.~\ref{fig_transition}(a)).
 We found that the empirical normalized transition rates $W_{i, \alpha \rightarrow \beta} / \mu_i$ are well reproduced by the form of the Glauber dynamics, $f(\Delta E)=1/(1+e^{\Delta E})$, but not by the Metropolis-Hasting prescription, $f(\Delta E)=\min(1,e^{-\Delta E})$.
-However, even the Glauber dynamics do not reproduce the long tails in the waiting time distribution (Fig.~\ref{fig_transition}B).
+However, even the Glauber dynamics do not reproduce the long tails in the waiting time distribution, {\RV{nor does a nonparametric form of transition dynamics $f(\Delta E)$ directly estimated from the data (Fig.~\ref{fig_transition}(b), SI Fig.~\ref{fig:si:nonparam_transprob})}}.
 It did not have to be the case: while these dynamics are Markovian and memory-less at the group level, long time scales may nonetheless emerge from interactions, as for example during critical slowing down.
-The failure of the model suggests that, by themselves, these concurrent and co-localized pairwise interactions are not strong enough for such long time scales to emerge.
-Additionally, the exit triggered average (ETA) from the last seen exit event exhibits tails (\sifigeta).
-Together, these results suggest that the dynamics may have a Glauber form, but that additional memory effects must be incorporated.
+The failure of the model suggests that, by themselves, these concurrent and co-localized pairwise interactions are not strong enough for such long time scales to emerge. {\RV{ Additionally, the transition probability conditioned on the elapsed time after the last transition exhibits tails (\sifigeta). }} Together, these results suggest that the dynamics may have a Glauber form, but that additional memory effects must be incorporated.
 Here, the term ``memory'' describes how the dynamics depends on the past location time series.